lekhajee/reveal.js/Speaker Notes.md

 (Demo here: "Look how easy it is to run Mimic...." bootstrap.mp4)

-As you can see here, it is only a 3 step process to get mimic started, and be able to hit the APIs it implements.
-The steps are pip install mimic, run mimic and hit the endpoint!
-That's it.
-As we mentioned, the way you hit the endpoint is to simply change your client's Identity URL to Mimic's and run your code as before.

 (Demo here: nova python client pretending to create a server, list servers, delete server, against mimic.)